-When the water content in your skins outer layer decreases, these enzymes become ineffective and can not dissolve these tiny protein bridges, which prevents cells from being shed.
+When the water content in your skins outer layer decreases, these enzymes become ineffective and can’t dissolve the tiny protein bridges easily, which prevents cells from being shed.

 Important because retention of these superficial cells, will make your skin look dry, dehydrated and scaly.

-On a final note as you mature natural desquamation slows down in your skin, so your skin does require encouragement.
+On a final note as you mature natural desquamation slows down in the skin, so our skin does require encouragement.

-Only use spherical round beads and nothing to harsh, that can cause tiny micro tears in your skin, which you can read in the article exfoliating products.
+Only use spherical round beads and nothing to harsh that may cause tiny micro tears in your skin, which you can read in the article exfoliating products.

 The existence of your acid mantle depends on the survival of very important bacteria, which are beneficial in keeping your skin healthy.

 I would go as far to say, their survival literally depends on the condition your skin is in.